 A beloved West Vancouver tradition is the Dundarave Festival of Lights.
 An annual holiday celebration, taking place from the end of November through to January each Saturday Dundarave Park hosts another unique holiday event.
-There may be changes to this year’s schedule due to COVID-19.
 Please check dundaravefestival.com for the most up-to-date information.

 At the Christmas Fair enjoy a free afternoon of music at the Longhouse and Dundarave Nativity Pavilion.
 Once the sun goes down, the Christmas Tree Forest will be officially lit.
 Dubbed “The Forest of Miracles” this collection of live, planted Christmas trees is locally grown by Valley View Trees, and decorated by hundreds of volunteers often making it the largest outdoor display of Christmas trees in British Columbia!